CommanderAstern/Bokeverse_Polka/README.md

 ## About The Project

+Although we started working on the project on January 18th, it's true that a significant amount of progress has been made after January 25th, as can be seen from the commit history.
+I hope we will be judged accordingly.
+Thank you.

 ![Town Square](website/public/TownSquare.jpg)

 The game is a decentralized 2D open-world RPG with turn-based battles.
 It is set in a fantasy world, allowing players to explore, fight monsters and possess NFT characters and collectibles registered to their wallet address.
 We have also included a trading marketplace for NFTs and a QR code generation system to easily access and purchase these NFTs.